 Hernia mesh lawsuits alleging injuries from several C.R.
 Bard products were consolidated for pretrial purposes in federal and state courts.

 The federal Bard cases styled In Re: Davol Inc./C.R.
 Bard, Inc., Polypropylene Hernia Mesh Products Liability Litigation was consolidated into MDL 2846 and transferred to Judge Edmund A. Sargus, Jr. of the U.S. District Court for the Southern District of Ohio.
-Currently, almost 10,500 hernia mesh lawsuits are now pending in the federal Bard MDL first discussed in our Summer 2020 hernia mesh update.
+Currently, over 16,000 hernia mesh lawsuits are now pending in the federal Bard MDL first discussed in our Summer 2020 hernia mesh update.

 Rhode Island state court is also the site of a consolidated proceeding for hernia mesh cases against C.R.
 Bard, which is based in Rhode Island.
 In 2018, the Rhode Island Superior Court established a consolidated proceeding called In re Davol/C.R.
 Bard Hernia Mesh Multi-Case Mgmt., in Providence, Rhode Island.
 To date, plaintiffs have filed over 8,000 hernia mesh lawsuits in this state court proceeding.